 12 0 6

-When you have a diabetic in the family understanding what is Ketosis and Ketoacidosis are important.
+When you have a diabetic in the family understanding what is Ketosis and Ketoacidosis is very important.

 While the names may sound similar they are very different.